-I am a proponent of working out loud [narrating our work] and see it as an essential connector between personal knowledge mastery and organizational knowledge management, as it helps make organizational knowledge explicit.
+I am a proponent of working out loud [transparent knowledge sharing] and see it as an essential connector between personal knowledge mastery and organizational knowledge management, as it helps make organizational knowledge explicit.
 John Stepper has recently advanced the idea of working out loud with his book on the subject.
 Many others are now practicing it: #workoutloud.

 I would like to diverge from working out loud and discuss ‘not working out loud’.
 Given that the last time I was working with a client was in June, I have spent the past four months not ‘working’.
 So what does that entail?